saralein/java-server/UsingTheServer.md

 `middleware` (the cumulative application of middlewares over the server default middleware) is set in the `apply` method of `Middleware`.

 The above authorization middleware (which comes with the server for application use) checks if an incoming request is authorized to access a route.
-If not, it returns a 401 response.
+(It checks username/password set in the `RouteConfig` for that route.)
+If not authorized, it returns a 401 response.
 If so, it calls the cumulative middleware and sends the request in to eventually be handled by the router.

 ## After You Create Your Application